Parul University B.Tech Admissions 2025

 JEE Advanced 2025 Paper Analysis - The JEE Advanced 2025 test, organized by one of the IITs in collaboration with the Joint Admission Board (JAB), continues to be one of the toughest and most prestigious engineering entrance tests in India.
 JEE Advanced exam 2025 is the way to take admission to the prestigious Indian Institutes of Technology (IITs).
 The paper this year will test not only academic information but also the problem-solving skills, time management, and conceptual clarity of a student.
 In this JEE Advanced 2025 paper analysis, we analyze the overall level of difficulty, trend-wise within subjects, question types, and topic-wise weightage to give you an idea of how the paper went this year in comparison to past years, and what it indicates for future students.
-The JEE Advanced 2025 is happening on May 18, 2025.
-Paper 1 will be held from 9:00 AM to 12:00 PM, and Paper 2 will be held from 2:30 PM to 5:30 PM.
+The JEE Advanced 2025 is over today that is on May 18, 2025.
+Paper 1 and Paper 2 is over now, We have shared the analysis for Paper 1 and paper 2.
 Let us see more about JEE Advanced 2025 paper analysis.

-We will share more about JEE Advanced 2025 paper analysis but here you can refer the exam pattern and be aware of it:
+We are sharing more about JEE Advanced 2025 paper analysis but here you can refer the exam pattern and be aware of it:

 Particulars | Paper 1 | Paper 2 |